foofaraw/quick-google/README.md

 2. Run it and follow the wizard.
 3. Open the app from Start Menu.

-It will now sit in your system tray and listen for hotkey.
+App will now run at startup and sit in your system tray waiting for hotkey.

 _Kudos to [this](http://www.pinvoke.net/default.aspx/user32/registerhotkey.html) article's author and contributors._